explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 If you want to synchronize text-based slides to your animations, use an EXP.Director, such as EXP.NonDecreasingDirector() or EXP.UndoCapableDirector().
 TODO: This section will be expanded later.

-* TransitionTo()
+* TransitionTo(target, toValues, durationMS, optionalArguments)

 This works like EXP.TransitionTo(target, toValues) but saves the current values at the time of the TransitionTo() call.
-Then, if you press undo in the presentation, it'll construct an animation from the toValues
+Then, if you press undo in the presentation, it'll construct an animation from the toValues.

+Parameters:

+	* target: an object, such as an EXP.Transformation, or an array, whose properties will be animated.
+	* toValues: an object consisting of any number of {key: newValue} pairs.
+For each pair, TransitionTo effectively sets `target[key] = newValue`.
+If `target` is an array, `toValues` can alternately be an array.
+	* durationMS: number; the duration, in milliseconds (1000 = 1 second) of transition time before the new properties are fully recognized.
+    * optionalArguments: an object which allows one to specify:
+        * staggerFraction: number representing the fraction of time to wait before the last element begins to animate.
+Default: 0.0.
+0 = all points move simulaneously, 1 = everything instantly teleports from beginning to end.
+Low values tend to make better-looking animations.
+        * easing: one of the values in EXP.Easing.
+By default, EXP.Easing.EaseInOut.
+Can also be EXP.Easing.EaseIn, EXP.Easing.EaseOut, or EXP.Easing.Linear.

-* TransitionInstantly()
+* TransitionInstantly(target, toValues, optionalArguments)

 This works like EXP.TransitionTo() but transitions and undoes instantly.
 This is useful for strings (such as adjusting CSS) or booleans, or anywhere a smooth animation doesn't quite make sense.
 The current values of each property are saved, and will be applied if the user presses undo.